kenny2817/ammm_project/README.md

 ### Notes
-     combinantion of camera up time
+    ## combinantion of camera up time
-     since the camera up time is at least 2 the combination of up times are limited:
+     since the camera uptime is at least 2, the combination of uptimes are limited:
      - 1 slot can be of all sizes [2,3,4,5,6]
      [slot 1 ]
      [ 2 ]